Fatigue is one of the most common (and frequently reported) symptoms of hypothyroidism.

-If you simply aren't sleep well as a result of high stress, anxiety or reliance upon caffeine then you really need to step it up and focus on getting more sleep.
+If you simply don’t sleep well as a result of high stress, anxiety, or reliance upon caffeine then you really need to step it up and focus on getting more sleep.

 Another important factor is to consider WHEN you are getting your sleep.

-This is outlined perfectly in studies that show people who work nights (in this cases nurses) have an increased risk of DEATH from all causes and an increase risk of heart attacks.
+This is outlined perfectly in studies that show people who work nights (in this case nurses) have an increased risk of DEATH from all causes and an increased risk of heart attacks (14).